-Oom Bey was out of view from 1977 until the end of his banning in 1985, but he did not sit and do nothing.
-In those eight long years Beyers' prophesy was augmented with radical thought and action, taking his ever deeply held Christian belief into the politics of the day.
+Oom Bey was out of view from 1977 until his house arrest (banning) was lifted in 1984.
+But he did not sit and do nothing.
+In those seven long years Beyers' prophesy was augmented with radical thought and action, taking his ever deeply held Christian belief into the politics of the day.
 For him there was no contradiction.
-The history I here want to highlight, I believe, leaves his integrity in tact and makes his stature all the greater.
+The history I highlight to you here this morning, I believe, leaves his integrity in tact and makes his stature all the greater.